Thewbi/armos/README.md

 Now that some of the most relevant git concepts are talked about, there is one aspect that will make everything easier for the beginner.
 This fact is that for following this course, you are most likely the sole programmer in your OS project and hence conflicts are minimized and you do not have to care about merging and conflict solving.
+The only thing you care about is make sure your code is save and does not get lost.

 To transfer changed files, the following steps are necessary